 Magnetic carbon nanotubes grafted with smart polymer brushes for highly efficient enantioseparation of tryptophan enantiomers

-We herein report one novel type of chiral carbon nanotubes nanomaterials (MCNTs-PNG-CD) based on smart polymer brushes grafted magnetic carbon nanotubes (MCNTs) for highly efficient chiral recognition and separation of tryptophan enantiomers (DL-Trp).
-The grafted PNG-CD smart polymer brushes are composed of thermosensitive poly(N-isopropyl acrylamide-co-glycidyl methacrylate) (PNG) copolymer chains with numerous appended beta-cyclodextrin (β-CD) units, which play a crucial role in efficient chiral discrimination and separation of DL-Trp.
-The PNG-CD were fabricated on the Fe3O4 nanoparticles-loaded carbon nanotubes (CNTs) by combining surface-initiated atom transfer radical polymerization (SI-ATRP) with a ring opening reaction.
-The MCNTs-PNG-CD were systematically characterized by transmission electron microscope (TEM), Fourier transform infrared (FT-IR) and Roman spectroscopy, thermogravimetric analysis (TGA), vibrating sample magnetometer (VSM) and elemental analysis (EA).
-The prepared MCNTs-PNG-CD demonstrate highly thermosensitive chiral recognition and enantioselectivity toward DL-Trp, which is based on host-guest interactions between β-CD units and L-tryptophan (L-Trp), and the thermosensitive volume phase transition of poly(N-isopropylacrylamide) (PNIPAM) chains.
-Operating temperature and initial concentrations of AAs are two significant factors that affect the chiral recognition and separation of DL-Trp.
-Furthermore, the obtained MCNTs-PNG-CD also exhibit satisfactory reusability and excellent magnetic separability from enantiomeric solutions.
-Such a multifunctional CNTs nanomaterial can serve as a high-performance nanoselector for direct enantioseparation of various chiral compounds.
+We herein report a novel type of chiral carbon nanotube nanomaterial (MCNTs–PNG–CD) based on smart polymer brush grafted magnetic carbon nanotubes (MCNTs) for highly efficient chiral recognition and separation of tryptophan enantiomers (DL-Trp).
+The grafted PNG–CD smart polymer brushes are composed of thermosensitive poly(N-isopropyl acrylamide-co-glycidyl methacrylate) (PNG) copolymer chains with numerous appended beta-cyclodextrin (β-CD) units, which play a crucial role in efficient chiral discrimination and separation of DL-Trp.
+PNG–CD was fabricated on Fe3O4 nanoparticle-loaded carbon nanotubes (CNTs) by combining surface-initiated atom transfer radical polymerization (SI-ATRP) with a ring opening reaction.
+MCNTs–PNG–CD was systematically characterized by transmission electron microscopy (TEM), Fourier transform infrared (FT-IR) and Raman spectroscopy, thermogravimetric analysis (TGA), vibrating sample magnetometry (VSM) and elemental analysis (EA).
+The prepared MCNTs–PNG–CD demonstrates highly thermosensitive chiral recognition and enantioselectivity toward DL-Trp, which is based on host–guest interactions between β-CD units and L-tryptophan (L-Trp) and the thermosensitive volume phase transition of poly(N-isopropylacrylamide) (PNIPAM) chains.
+The operating temperature and initial concentrations of AAs are two significant factors that affect the chiral recognition and separation of DL-Trp.
+Furthermore, the obtained MCNTs–PNG–CD also exhibits satisfactory reusability and excellent magnetic separability from enantiomeric solutions.
+Such a multifunctional CNT nanomaterial can serve as a high-performance nanoselector for direct enantioseparation of various chiral compounds.